itsstatsofficer/forza-horizon-4-wheelspins/README.md

 ![Evolution of the prize rarity distribution as cosmetics are removed from the prize pool](cosmetics-evolution-rarity.png)

-There seems to be a small shift towards more common prizes, but given the high overal variance, this may very well be due to random chance;
+There seems to be a small shift towards more common prizes, but given the high overall variance, this may very well be due to random chance;
 i.e. I was just somewhat unlucky on the last 300 wheelspins.